valensag/Azure_AI_Solution/Lab3-Basic_Filter_Bot/02-Basic_Filter_Bot.md

 1. If you are not prompted then you will need to manually rename the class and then change all references to the class to **PictureBot**.
 You will know if you missed one when you attempt to build the project.

-1. Right-click the project, select **Manage Nuget Packagaes**
+1. Right-click the project, select **Manage Nuget Packages**

 1. Select the **Browse** tab, and install the following packages, ensure that you are using latest version:

     * Microsoft.Bot.Builder.Azure.Blobs
+    * Microsoft.Bot.Builder.Dialogs
     * Microsoft.Bot.Builder.AI.Luis
-    * Microsoft.Bot.Builder.Dialogs
     * Microsoft.Bot.Builder.Integration.AspNet.Core
     * Azure.AI.TextAnalytics